typedigital/typedigital-slogans/readme.md

 The only rules you have to follow are the following:

  - adhere to the format: 2 words, first one beginning with T, second one with D
  - don't defame, discirmiate or hurt anyone.
 These expressions are supposed to be fun and not disrespectful.
-Feel free to meme, like us.
+Feel free to meme like us.

 This Project is released under the unilicence and we treat every contribution as such.